ibm-watson-embedded-business-assistant/eba-example-agents/Lab/Components.md

 :TheBest(:Mailing) -> :HighValue(:ClickToOpenRate, :Mailings)
 ```

 Here we have defined the best mailing to be reproduced into lower level concepts. :HighValue is a concept used by the system to return highest quartile data points and :ClickToOpenRate is an attribute of :Mailing.
-We are effectively programming our system to recognize "the best mailings" as being equivalent to "mailings with clickToOpenRate attribute in the highest quartile".
+We are effectively programming our assistant to recognize "the best mailings" as being equivalent to "mailings with clickToOpenRate attribute in the highest quartile".